TimLeach635/WhaleSpotting-OpenCohort2023/README.md

    Open this folder in your IDE.
 4. Open a command-prompt in this same folder.
    Your trainer can show you how to do this, if you need any help.
-5. Make sure you've got PostgreSQL installed.
-You'll notice that the `appsettings.json` and `appsettings.Development.json` files contain connection strings for connecting to a local PostgreSQL database.
-As well as installing Postgres we need to make sure we have a user set up to match that config, with the right permissions to create the database when the app runs.
-All instructions for this step are in the `Setting up Postgres` section below.
+5. Follow the instructions in the `Setting up Postgres` section below to ensure you've got PostgreSQL installed and setup correctly.
+(You'll notice that the `appsettings.json` and `appsettings.Development.json` files contain connection strings for connecting to a local PostgreSQL database.
+We need to make sure we have a user set up to match that config, with the right permissions to create the database when the app runs.)
 6. Install the Entity Framework command-line tools with `dotnet tool install --global dotnet-ef` (if you don't already have them installed).
 7. Update your database schema with `dotnet ef database update` from inside the project directory (the directory containing the file `WhaleSpotting.csproj`).

    If this fails, it's usually because the login details are wrong—check the connection string in `appsettings.json` or `appsettings.Development.json`, and ensure you have set up the user in Postgres.
 8. Run the app with `dotnet run`.
-9. The app should now be available at `https://localhost:7132`!
+9. The app should now be available at `https://localhost:7132`.

 ## Setting up Postgres